Fiber is absolutely important and must be included in our daily foods in the right proportion.

 Split peas are rich in several nutrients and fiber.
 The fiber content in split peas is 8.3% per 100 grams.

-Split peas are made from the dried, split, and peeled seeds of peas.
+Split peas are made from dried, split, and peeled peas seeds.

 11. Lentils (8%)

 The lentil is an edible pulse.
-It is a bushy annual plant of the legume family, known for its lens-shaped seeds.
+It is a bushy annual legume family plant known for its lens-shaped seeds.

 12. Chickpeas (7.6%)

-Chickpeas are another healthy legume that is loaded with fiber, nutrients, vitamins, and protein.
+Chickpeas are another healthy legume loaded with fiber, nutrients, vitamins, and protein.

 This legume contains about 7.6% of fiber per 100 grams.